 Conclusions

 The demands on the data center network will be great.
 Highly parallelized applications and online services must deliver instantaneous response with very little delay.
 There is simply no time for loss in the network due to congestion.
-In this paper we have introduced Load-Aware Packet Spraying, Dynamic Virtual Lanes, Push and Pull Hybrid scheduling and Virtual Input Queues.
+In this paper we have introduced Load-Aware Packet Spraying, Dynamic Virtual Lanes, Push and Pull Hybrid scheduling, and Virtual Input Queues.
 Each of these technologies is designed to mitigate congestion in the data center.
 Load-Aware Packet Spraying provides fine grain load balancing that is congestion aware to avoid the problem of large flow collisions due to simple ECMP load balancing.
 Dynamic Virtual Lanes reduces the use of PFC in the network and eliminates head-of-line-blocking by moving the flows that are creating congestion to a separate traffic class.
 Hybrid Push and Pull scheduling eliminates loss due to incast without sacrificing latency in a lightly loaded network.
 Packets are scheduled for delivery across the fabric with end-to-end congestion awareness.
 Virtual Input Queues avoid packet loss due to congestion within the switch itself by coordinating ingress and egress queue handling.
 These new innovations work together to eliminate loss in the cloud data center network.

 Citations